cardo-org/Rembus.jl/docs/src/brokerless.md

 # Client-Server architecture

-It is possible to use Rembus protocol to setup a simple architecture without a decoupling broker.
+It is possible to use Rembus protocol to setup a simple client-server architecture without a decoupling broker.

 In this scenario one component plays the role of a server that handles RPC requests and receives messages published by others components that play the role of clients.

 > **NOTE** Without a broker a pub/sub is a one-to-one communication pattern: components publish
-> messages that are received by the server  by the server but they are not broadcasted to anyone else.
+> messages that are received by the server but they are not broadcasted to anyone else.

 Below a minimal example of a component that exposes a service and accepts connections for others components and respond only to authenticated components: